coderofsalvation/coderofsalvation.github.io/about.md

 ## Achievements

-* realized websites and custom webapplications for clients
+* realized custom websolutions for clients
 * designed and/or implemented API's and webintegrations
 * founded a tech office in a foreign country for a startup
 * managed employees
+* own a couple of supercool projects

 ## Other achievements

 * I can do a cool trick with a cup of coffee and a spoon
-* I'm heavily into music creation
+* I love electronic music, and am heavily into music creation

 ## My take on software creation

 There are 3 ways of making software: the correct way, and the incorrect way, and the succesful way.<br>
 In the end it boils down to transparency, playfullness, non-attachment to code or design, KISS (KeepItSimpleStupid), and keeping iterations real by using [MoSCoW](https://en.wikipedia.org/wiki/MoSCoW_method).<br>
 My favourite model is the [Chaos model](http://en.wikipedia.org/wiki/Chaos_model) since its one of the few models which promotes non-linear progress.
 A methodology which also does this well is [kanban](https://en.wikipedia.org/wiki/Kanban)

 ## Favorite books